How Much Will it Really Cost to Buy a House?

 Home Inspection Fee.
 CMHC recommends you make a home inspection a condition of your offer to purchase.
 A home inspection is a report on the condition of the home and generally costs around $500 depending on the complexities of the inspection.
 For example, it may cost more to inspect a large home or one where issues such as moisture problems, pyrite, radon gas or urea-formaldehyde are suspected.

 Land/Title Registration Fees.
 The cost is a percentage of the property's purchase price.
 In Saskatchewan it is 3% of purchase price and $150 to register the mortgage.

 Prepaid Property Taxes.
 To reimburse the seller if they prepaid property taxes.

 Property Insurance.
 The mortgage lender requires this because the home is security for the mortgage.
 The insurance covers the cost of replacing your home.
 Property insurance must be in place on closing day.

 Water Tests.
 If the home has a well, you will want to have the quality of the water tested to ensure that the water supply is adequate and the water is potable.

 Septic Tank.
 If the house has a septic tank, it should be checked to make sure it is in good working order.

 Legal Fees and Disbursements.
 Must be paid upon closing and cost +/- $1,400.

 Title Insurance.
 Your lender or lawyer may suggest or require title insurance to cover the loss caused by defects of title to the property.
 Title insurance is +/- $200

-Click the link below to grab a copy of our Home Buyer’s Guide where we breakdown the entire process for you so you are ready!
+Click the link below learn more about our Home Buyer's Guide, where we breakdown the entire process for you so you are ready!